 "Um ... well ... uh ... " Dr. Rowan began, "Yes, that is ...
 I mean ...
 Miss Walton, I apologize for ... uh ... you know, embarrassing you last time ... and ... um ... it won't happen again."

 "It certainly won't," Reggie said, taking his seat and opening his book.

 Class was over and Katie and Reggie decided to walk the half mile to Weymouth Beach so they could sit and talk privately, away from the campus hubbub.

 "I'm sorry for what I put you through," Reggie said.
 "I only meant well but I just seemed to mess things up."

 Katie uncrossed her legs and leaned toward Reggie.
-Even in the sheltered corner they had located, between a couple of buildings, a cool breeze reached them.
+A cool breeze from the sea washed over them.
 "And I over-reacted," she said.
 "Can I blame it on genetics?
 A bit of a temper runs in my family.
 But I'm sorry too."

 They sat in silence for a few moments.
 Then Katie said, "I can't believe how brave you were in front of Dr. Rowan!
 How did you ever have the courage to stand up to him?
 And to defend me, no less!"